Emma-MacK/Software_assessment/docs/Running make bed tests.md

-## Running make bed tests ##
+## Running tests ##

-from the Draft scripts folder
+This document is used to help with running the tests for this tool

+Currently tests included are:

+- testing bed file making

+**Tests for bedfile making currently requires the Variant Validator API to be functioning.
+If Variant Validator is down, these tests will fail**

+Tests can be run from the root directory using:

 `pytest`

-runs tests
+This runs all the tests that can be found.